 Thank you.

-I am very confident that the North Koreans understand our definition of denuclearization, a very broad one, that it goes from uh infrastructure and nuclear warheads through chemical biological weapons.
+I am very confident that the North Koreans understand our definition of denuclearization, a very broad one, that it goes from infrastructure, nuclear warheads through chemical, biological weapons.

 We understand it because you laid it for the record.

-Did they have they agreed with you that that is the other thing?
+Have they agreed with you that that is?

 Did they agree to end the production and enrichment of uranium and plutonium for military programs?

-Senator, I I would welcome the chance to respond to your questions.
+Senator, I would welcome the chance to respond to your questions.

-If you'd let me finish, I it would it would be most important.
+If you'd let me finish, it would be most simple.

-I think it would be most illuminating for the folks that are.
+I think it would be most illuminating for the folks who are.

 Could you repeat the question, please, Senator?